 In a second image analysis step, all the images where organisms were detected were rectified, which means that the geometry of the images was corrected to eliminate image distortions due to the lens of the camera.
 This correction was performed with the modified MATLAB routine “stereo_gui” (Wehkamp and Fischer, 2014).
 After this step, all the objects that were detected in the first image analysis step were measure (standard length in fish, carapax length in macrocrustacea and max. dimension in all other organisms) and identified as precise as possible, i.e., to species level in most fish species except for the two cod species Boreogadus saida and Gadus morhua, which were not distinguished properly on the images.
-Furthermore, amphipoda or apendicularia were only identified to the class level.
+Furthermore, amphipoda or appendicularia were only identified to the class level.

 Because we had a clearly restricted water volume that was assessed by the camera system (volume between the camera and the vertical wall) we calculated the “catch per unit effort” of the system by summarizing all the individuals found on the images per 24 h and depth stratum.
 These CPUE × 24 h-1 data were used as basis for all further calculation.
 We did not recalculate these data on a defined water volume (which is possible) to avoid confounding calculations between benthic organisms living on the two-dimensional bottom or the surface of the algae and planktonic organisms living in the three-dimensional water column.

-Length-frequency measurements on the 3D-image pairs were performed pooled for each month for the cod species (mainly Gadus morhua), the common sea spiders (Hyas araneus), the two main jellyfish species (Beroe sp. and Aglantha digitale), the apendicularia and the pteropods (Clione limacina).
+Length-frequency measurements on the 3D-image pairs were performed pooled for each month for the cod species (mainly Gadus morhua), the common sea spiders (Hyas araneus), the two main jellyfish species (Beroe sp. and Aglantha digitale), the appendicularia and the pteropods (Clione limacina).
 For these species, all the organisms were measured except for the month when more than 200 specimens occurred within one month.
 In this case, only 200 specimens were measured by randomly selecting over the day of the month.

 3 Results